Imaging for Rheumatoid Arthritis: An Overview

 Specialized Diagnostic Imaging Examination

-• CT is excellent for demonstrating the degree of osteophyte (bone spur) formation and their relationship to the adjacent soft tissues.
-CT is also useful to provide guidance for therapeutic and diagnostic procedures.
+• CT is excellent for demonstrating bony erosions earlier than conventional radiographs and their relationship to the adjacent soft tissues.
+CT is also useful to provide guidance for therapeutic and diagnostic procedures specifically within the axial skeleton.

-Therapeutic Intervention Performed under Image Guidance
+Therapeutic Intervention Performed Under Image Guidance

 Specific Joints